 shutterstock /llaszlo, shutterstock /GParker

 One of the 30 things you probably always wondered about is why we drive on a different side of the road than our British cousins.
 It might seem bizarre that U.K. drivers stay on the left, but they’re not the only ones.
 Around 35 percent of the world population does the same, including people in Ireland, Japan, and some Caribbean islands.
+Looking to drive internationally?
+These countries are the most dangerous for drivers.

 Originally, almost everybody traveled on the left side of the road, according to BBC America.
 However their mode of transport was quite different from today: Think four legs instead of four wheels.
 For Medieval swordsmen on horseback, it made sense to keep to the left to have their right arms closer to their opponents.
 (Presumably the 10 to 15 percent of left-handed knights just had to make it work.)
 Mounting and dismounting was also easier from the left side of the horse, and safer done by the side of the road than in the center.